 We develop knowledgeable community stewards who are willing to roll up their sleeves to get things done for Evanston.

 Founded by the Evanston Community Foundation in 1992, more than seven hundred individuals who live or work in Evanston have graduated from Leadership Evanston Signature — and 80% of them are still here, participating in our community's life.
 Meet the recent graduates, and watch the video below to hear from some of Leadership Evanston's graduates.

-The Signature program is a ten-month experiential program starting in September 2017 and running through June 2018.
-Following the orientation and two-day retreat the group will meet monthly on Thursdays.
+The Signature program is a ten-month experiential program from September 2018 through June 2019.
+Following the orientation and two-day retreat the group will meet monthly on Wednesdays.

 Leadership Evanston participants include staff of local companies and institutions, educators, clergy, small business owners, and volunteers involved in non-profits, schools, sports organizations and faith communities (partial list of the representative organizations).
 Each year, we recruit a diverse group of 30 participants who live and/or work in Evanston, have displayed the capacity for community leadership, and are motivated to take increased responsibility for Evanston’s future.

 To apply, complete and submit the online SurveyMonkey application.
 Applicants are asked to describe their civic and work experiences, identify Evanston issues and expectations for their experiences in the program.
-Applications will be accepted until the end of July, followed by small group, one-hour interviews to review the expectations and answer applicants' questions.
+Applications will be accepted until mid-August, followed by small group, one-hour interviews to review the expectations and answer applicants' questions.

 The Signature program has three areas of focus to help participants grow as local leaders: